Hatice Kübra İlgün: Sport career

 Her Chiba win was preceded by silver at the Rome Grand Prix, and followed by bronze at the Sofia Grand Prix and a silver in the Grand Prix Final in Moscow.

-She continued into 2020 in the same dominant vein, winning the Fujairah Open and WT Presidents Cup - Europe in Helsingborg before taking bronze at the German Open.
+She continued into 2020 in the same vein, winning the Fujairah Open and WT Presidents Cup - Europe in Helsingborg before taking bronze at the German Open.

 Qualification for the next Olympics has been amply secured.

-"I am really hard working," she told World Taekwondo.
-"And I really want to be there."

 A medal at Tokyo would be a life-changing achievement.
 Turkey awards successful European, World or Olympic medal-winning athletes with monetary compensation and post-career coaching positions.

 "That is good for building my future," she added.
 "But I will fight under the Turkish national flag.
 That is more important to me than money."

 Hatice Kübra Ilgün managed to win 8-6 in the final for third place against Alizadeh Zenoorin Kimia, the fighter of the Olympic Refugee Team (EOR), in the women’s category of – 57 kg during the Tokyo 2020 Olympic Games. İlgün won the first round 3-2, and continued her form in the second round with a 2-0 win, taking the total score to 4-3. İlgün clinched the last round 4-3 and won the match with an 8-6 score.

 She won the gold medal in the women's 57 kg event at the 2022 Mediterranean Games held in Oran, Algeria.
 She won one of the bronze medals in the women's featherweight event at the 2022 World Taekwondo Championships held in Guadalajara, Mexico.

+Hatice Kübra İlgün, who passed the first round in the women's women's featherweight category at the 2023 World Taekwondo Championships in Baku, Azerbaijan, defeated Nadine Mahmoud of Egypt in the second round and Arlet Ortiz of Spain in the third round.
+Ilgün, who defeated Poland's Patrycja Adamkiewicz in the quarterfinals, lost to Taiwan's Lo Chia-ling in the semifinals and became the third in the world and won a bronze medal.